St. Paul and the Broken Bones

 Press Releases View All

-St. Paul & The Broken Bones Announce New Album The Alien Coast - An Ambitious Musical Fever Dream - Out January 28 on ATO RecordsRead More
+St. Paul & The Broken Bones Share New Single/Live Video for “Minotaur” From The Alien Coast (Out January 28 / ATO Records)Read More

 A fever dream in sonic form, St. Paul & The Broken Bones’ new album The Alien Coast represents the most adventurous and original output yet from an ever-evolving musical powerhouse.
 In a profound shift for the Alabama-bred eight-piece—Paul Janeway (vocals), Jesse Phillips (bass), Browan Lollar (guitar), Kevin Leon (drums), Al Gamble (keyboards), Allen Branstetter (trumpet), Chad Fisher (trombone), and Amari Ansari (saxophone)—the band’s fourth full-length and first for ATO Records strays far from the time-bending soul of past work like their 2014 debut, arriving at a convergence of soul and psychedelia, stoner metal and funk.
 At turns explosive, elegant, and unhinged, that sound makes for a majestic backdrop to St. Paul & The Broken Bones’ visceral exploration of the strangest dimensions of the human psyche.